 Table of Contents

-Indexed universal life insurance works similarly to a standard universal plan with a death benefit, but it allows the policyholder to grow their cash value based on a certain equity index.1 When the policyholder passes, the beneficiary only receives the death benefit, and the cash value goes back to the insurance company.2
+Indexed universal life insurance works similarly to a standard universal plan with a death benefit, but it allows the policyholder to grow their cash value based on a certain equity index.1 When the policyholder passes away, the beneficiary only receives the death benefit, and the cash value goes back to the insurance company.2

 Don’t wait until it’s too late.
 Help cover yourself and your family with coverage from Aflac.